WisTex/Raconteur/spec/Zot6/Home.md

 Zot/6 builds on those concepts and streamlines many of the interactions, applying lessons learned over decades of building decentralised systems.

-A reference implementation (a social media app) is provided at https://framagit.org/macgirvin/osada ; the reference implementation is not yet 100% spec compliant or complete but may be used for basic compatibility testing and development purposes.
-For questions and/or protocol discussion please contact mike@z.macgirvin.com on Zap; and/or search for 'macgirvin' on many fediverse implementations.
+A reference implementation (a social media app) is provided at https://framagit.org/zot/zap ; the reference implementation is not yet 100% spec compliant or complete but may be used for basic compatibility testing and development purposes.

 ### Differences from earlier Zot versions